pbogdude/fiddle/README.md

 # bin or fiddle?

+This repository demonstrates how to reconfigure one of [Mike Bostock's blocks](https://bl.ocks.org/mbostock/4062045) so that it opens in JSFiddle.neg and JSBin.com

 # bin

-Click on <http://jsbin.com>, then replace the default HTML contents by copying and pasting the contents of ```bin.html```.
+Click on <http://jsbin.com>, then replace the default HTML contents by copying and pasting the contents of ```bin.html``` from this repo.

 Note: ````bin.html```` loads the data directly from [Mike Bostock's block](https://bl.ocks.org/mbostock/4062045).
 Otherwise, there's no difference between ````bin.html```` and Mike's ````index.html````.

+For instructions on loading a gist into JSBin, see: <https://jsbin.com/help/import-gists>

+For instructions on sharing your bin, see: <https://jsbin.com/help/share-latest-bin>

 # fiddle

+To collaborate on the same fiddle, click this link:

 http://jsfiddle.net/gh/get/library/pure/umbcvis/fiddle/tree/master/#&togetherjs=ssUKvErAf6

-This repository demonstrates how to reconfigure one of [Mike Bostock's blocks](https://bl.ocks.org/mbostock/4062045) so that it opens in JSFiddle.
+To simply open this repo in JSFIddle, click:

 <http://jsfiddle.net/gh/get/library/pure/umbcvis/fiddle/tree/master/>